Written by: Lyle Deixler

 “Dick!”
 Martin said, and then followed him, running close behind.

-Cow-cow, an overweight senior who stayed back twice in high school, worked at the drive-in and patrolled the perimeter, always looking for kids trying to sneak in.
-He was about 30 yards away when he heard Rob and Martin.
-“Hey, stop!” he called out, pointing his flashlight at them.
-Then he started to run, a clumsy, lumbering mass of flesh that didn’t have a chance at catching anyone.
+Cow-Cow, an overweight senior at their high school, worked at the drive-in and patrolled the perimeter.
+He was about 20 yards away when he heard Rob and Martin.
+“Hey stop!” he called out, pointing his flashlight at them.
+He started to run, a clumsy, lumbering mass of flesh that didn’t have a chance at catching anyone.

 They leaped at the fence, grabbed the top and started to pull themselves over it.

 “I think I’ll have some cheese,” Martin cried out in a high-pitched voice, trying to mask how he normally sounded, as he climbed over the fence.
 “My favorite kind, Laughing Cow!”
 Then he switched to a lower voice.
 “Moo, moo, moo!”